EricThomson/pandastim/readme.md

 - Make the circle edges smooth.
 Something like: https://yellowsplash.wordpress.com/2009/10/23/fast-antialiased-circles-and-ellipses-from-xiaolin-wus-concepts/
 - Make abstract stimulus class, drift/static are instances?
   - turn creation of texture_stage (componenttype/format setting) into a method
+- To make plaids is pretty easy, just supereimpose two guys at two angles as in BinocularDrift fail 1am 3//9/19.

 #### Notes
 - panda3d doesn't listen to windows scale setting, so 800 is 800.